Maktoum bin Hasher Al Maktoum: Rule

-Maktoum presided over the first formal meeting of the Sheikhs of the Trucial Coast in April 1905.
-That meeting was attended by Sheikh Zayed 'the Great' of Abu Dhabi, Sheikh Saqr bin Khalid Al Qasimi of Sharjah, Sheikh Rashid bin Ahmad Al Mualla of Umm Al Quwain, and Sheikh Abdulaziz bin Humaid Al Nuaimi of Ajman.
+Maktoum was instrumental in convening the first formal meeting of the Sheikhs of the Trucial Coast in April 1905.
+That meeting was effectively presided over by Sheikh Zayed 'the Great' of Abu Dhabi, Sheikh Saqr bin Khalid Al Qasimi of Sharjah, Sheikh Rashid bin Ahmad Al Mualla of Umm Al Quwain, and Sheikh Abdulaziz bin Humaid Al Nuaimi of Ajman.
 The meeting was called as the result of a dispute which had arisen between Masfout and Hajarain (today known as Hatta) in the Wadi Hatta, in which the Bani Qitab tribe had built a fort in the wadi and were stopping caravans passing to and from Oman.
 Masfout at the time was linked to the Na'im of Buraimi, while Hajarain had been previously ceded to Sheikh Hasher bin Maktoum by the Omani Sultan, Turki bin Said.

 Maktoum also entered into a further treaty with the British in 1902, committing to abolishing arms trading.